-As with non-spatial panel models, the SER, SAR, and SDM panel models can be augmented with time and/or spatial fixed effects.
-Time fixed effects are of particular interest in spatial models because the existence of common, un-modeled shocks across time lead to an upward bias in the estimates of the spatial parameters of interest.
-Lee and Yu (2010) point out that time fixed effects may be especially important in growth theory.
+As with non-spatial panel models, the SER, SAR, and SDM models can be augmented with time and/or spatial fixed effects.
+Time fixed effects are of particular interest in spatial models because the existence of common, un-modeled shocks across time would lead to an upward bias in the estimates of the spatial parameters of interest.
+Lee and Yu (2010) point out that time fixed effects may be especially relevant for growth theory.

-The process for model selection among these three candidates will be addressed in section IV.
-Prior to that, the next subsection examines the existing spatial literature on international growth, focusing on the each paper's choice of countries used in the sample, the model used in estimation along with model selection process, and the choice to include or omit time fixed effects in estimation.
+The next subsection examines the existing spatial literature on international growth, focusing on the each paper's choice of countries used in the sample, the model used in estimation along with model selection process, and the choice to include or omit time fixed effects in estimation.
+The process for model selection among the three candidates above will be addressed in section IV.